andrew-pa/endless-hole/spec/kernel.md

 TODO: how do processes know how big a page in memory is?
 Ideally this is dynamic, because not all Arm chips support the same page sizes (for instance, Apple Silicon supports 16K pages but not 4K pages).
 TODO: describe structures passed as arguments.

+There should be a crate that provides nice definitions for each system call, and also defines the various types used and any useful operations on those types.

 (Notational note: we use the `*mut [T]` notation to indicate that there is a `*mut T` that actually has more than one `T` in an array.)

 ### `send`